MichaelSturgeon/PP3-Tuckers-Tic-Tac-Toe/README.md

 ## Surface Plane
 ### Project Features
 **Game instructions**<br>
 Only when the program is first run will users be presented with instructions that explain how to play Tic-Tac-Toe.
-Upon users choosing to play another round, the program skips past the instructions, and gets right back to the game.
+Upon users choosing to play another round, the program skips past the instructions, and gets right back to the game.<br>
 ![Game instruction 1](/documentation/features/intro-instruction-1.png)
 ![Game instruction 2](/documentation/features/intro-instruction-2.png)
 ![Game instruction 3](/documentation/features/intro-instruction-3.png)